Cadi-Keuy F.C.

 Cadi-Keuy FC is a defunct sports club of Istanbul, Ottoman Empire.

 History

 Cadi-Keuy FC was a club which was founded by Englishmen James Lafontaine and Horace Armitage in 1902.
 Its name is a foreign rendering of Kadıköy, its home ground, as the standard Turkish Latin alphabet did not yet exist at the time of the club's creation.

+On Sunday 31 January 1909 Kadiköy reached the final of the Union Club Cup, the first football cup to be played in Ottoman Empire, at the Union Club field at Kadiköy.
+They lost 4-0 to Galatasaray AFC.